logo

 The American Equity EstateShield 10 offers some of the features that not many fixed-indexed annuities offer.
 The ones that I like the most are:

 2. Low minimum purchase amount: The minimum purchase amount for this annuity is low at just $5,000.
-Many of the popular annuities available in the market require a high minimum purchase amount of anywhere between $10,000 to $25,000.
+Many of the popular annuities available in the market require a high minimum purchase amount of anywhere between $10,000 and $25,000.
 The low minimum purchase requirement enables even small investors to purchase annuity products.

 3. Option to Earn Enhanced Lifetime Income